hornster02/hornster02/README.md

 ***🟦 Ultimate Icon Converter*** - icon creator

-***🟦 ATI GPU Scaling Fix***(legacy), ***🟦 HDD Low Level Format Tool*** and dozens of apps from 🟦 NirSoft (***AppCrashView/BlueScreenView/Wireless Network Watcher/WifiInfoView/CurrPorts/FullEventLogView/ShellExView/ShellMenuView/OpenWithView/LoadedDllsView/DiskCountersView*** *1)
+***🟦 ATI GPU Scaling Fix***(legacy), ***🟦 HDD Low Level Format Tool*** and dozens of apps from 🟦 NirSoft (***OpenedFilesView/AppReadWriteCounter/ProcessActivityView/FileAccessErrorView/LiveTcpUdpWatch/CurrPorts/AdvancedRun/AppAudioConfig/DriveLetterView/FileTypesMan/GUIPropView/InstalledCodec/InstalledPackagesView/KeyboardStateView/AppCrashView/BlueScreenView/ShellExView/ShellMenuView/OpenWithView/SpecialFoldersView/EventLogSourcesView/FullEventLogView/MyEventViewer/ EventLogChannelsView***)

-***VMware Workstation*** (15) - possibility to use e.g. Steam client while running Win7 (from 2024 there is a threat of arbitrary banning of access from this "dangerous" system - see some banks, possible solution=responsive mode in browser) in a virtual machine with a newer system (e.g. Win11).
+***VMware Workstation*** (15) - possibility to use e.g. Steam client while running Win7 (from 2024 there is a threat of arbitrary banning of access from this "dangerous" system - see some banks, possible solution=responsive mode in browser) in a virtual machine with a newer system (Win11).
 Support for internet connection (bridging) (router can solve possible connection problems) and possibility of sharing folders - host/guest (e.g. for direct downloading of games from Win11 to Win7).
 For full functionality, after installing system (regular ISO) in VMware, ISO with drivers (VMware Tools) must be mounted to virtual drive and installed.
 7-Zip can open a VMDK file with system

 ***🟦 Process Monitor+🟦 FileActivityWatch*** - activities of running processes - detailed list of accesses on SSD/registry/network

 ***KernelEX/One-Core-API/Extended Kernel for Windows Vista/VxKex*** - ability to run newer apps on an unsupported system (compatibility layer).
-For example Firefox 52 (2017) in Win98
+For example Firefox 2025 in WinXP 2001

 ***🟦 HxD+CFF Explorer+Resource Hacker*** - editing executables and more